-Sometime in 2015 or 2016, current Land Speed Record holder Andy Green will attempt to drive Bloodhound SSC to beyond 1,000 mph.
+Sometime close to 2020, current Land Speed Record holder Andy Green will attempt to drive the Bloodhound SSC supersonic car to beyond 1,000 mph.
 Here are some of the key facts and figures about this amazing project; the car, the driver, and the location…

 800 mph – the initial target for the car (1,287km/h), which will allow Andy Green to break his existing record of 763 mph, set in Thrust SSC in 1997.

-15 October 2016 – the targeted date for the 800 mph record attempt, to be attempted at the purpose built track at Hakskeen Pan in Northern Cape, South Africa.
+15 October 2016 – the original intended date for the 800 mph record attempt, to be attempted at the purpose built track at Hakskeen Pan in Northern Cape, South Africa.
 It is an auspicious date; 15 October was the date on which Andy Green set the current record.

 19 years – if broken, the length of time the current record will have stood.